ggouws/HPC_RNAseq/README.md

 ```
 <br><br>

 When the script is finished running, the fastQC output and reports will be in a 'clean_fastqc' folder.
-The two MultiQC html reports
+The two MultiQC html
-('Clean_data_R1_multiqc_report.html' and 'Clean_data_R2_multiqc-report.html') will be in the 'quality_reports' folder for you to
+reports ('Clean_data_R1_multiqc_report.html' and 'Clean_data_R2_multiqc-report.html') will be in the 'quality_reports'
-download and examine.
-The number of trimmed read pairs for each sample is included in a tab-delimited text file ('trimmed_read_counts.txt').
+folder for you to download and examine.
+The number of trimmed read pairs for each sample is included in a tab-delimited text
+file ('trimmed_read_counts.txt').

-If you are satisfied with the quality and amount of data (number of reads) retained, you can proceed with your analysis.
+If you are satisfied with the quality and amount of data (primarily the number of reads) retained, you can proceed with
-If not, you can return to the Trimmomatic step, changing the parameters and repeating the quality control.
+your analysis.
+If not, you can return to the Trimmomatic step, changing the parameters and repeating the quality control
+until you are ready to proceed.

+When you are, there are two broad approaches one can take, largely depending on the genomic resources available (whether
+you have a genome or transcriptome to map to, and access to a detailed annotation).
+In the first instance, one can quantify
+reads using a reference- and annotation-free approach, such as Kallisto.
+Alternatively, one can map to the reference
+genome/transcriptome and quantify transcripts against annotation features, using tools such as HISAT2 and htseq-count.
+The latter approach is included below as the main workflow.
+However, should you wish to use Kallisto, a script is available
+in this repository and some explanation is provided further below.

   </details>
   <br>

  <details><summary><font size="6"><b>6) Align short reads to the reference genome/transcriptome</b></font></summary>
   <br>
   <br>